lmoniz-jpg/COGS-18-Interactive-Trivia-Quiz-/README.md

 ### How to Run

-Download and then import Raw_InteractiveTriviaQuiz.ipynb, moduleITG.py, scirptITG.py, testsITG.py into Jupyter Notebook
+Download and then import Raw_InteractiveTriviaQ.ipynb, moduleITG.py, scirptITG.py, testsITG.py into Jupyter Notebook

 Open Raw_InteractiveTriviaQuiz.ipynb in Jupyter Notebook